MaikKlein/unreal-rust/README.md

 // TODO

-_I am aware that you can write your own engine, but not everyone has the expertise to do that and unless it is a 2d game or you heavily downscope your project its just not going to happen._

 ### How does the C FFI work?

 We define the C FFI inside Rust like `fn set_actor_position(pos: Vec3)`.
 We generate a C header with bindgen.
 We then implement `set_actor_position` in C++.
 When we load the Rust dll from within Unreal, we pass in the function pointers like `set_actor_position` into the Rust dll.
 This allows Rust to call functions of Unreal.